laravel/head/README.md

 ## Introduction

-Laravel Head provides a fluent API for managing your application's document `<head>`, with support for title and meta tags, Open Graph, canonical URLs, robots directives, performance hints, and structured data.
-It works across Blade, Livewire, and Inertia.
+Laravel Head provides a fluent API for managing your application's document `<head>`, including title and meta tags, Open Graph, canonical URLs, robots directives, performance hints, and structured data.
+It works with Blade, Livewire, and Inertia.

 ## Installation